Email: [email protected]

 Total Yeast & Mold

-1. Antibacterial effect: It has inhibitory effects on various bacteria such as staphylococcus and diphtheria, typhoid bacillus, paratyphoid bacillus and Escherichia coli.
+■ Antibacterial effect: senna extract powder has inhibitory effects on various bacteria such as staphylococcus and diphtheria, typhoid bacillus, paratyphoid bacillus and Escherichia coli.